aarjanbu/aarjanbu/README.md

 - 👋 Hi, I’m @aarjanbudathoki
 - 👀 I’m interested in hardware electronics
-- 🌱 I’m currently learning hardware components
+- 🌱 I’m currently doing and learning on circuit fabrication, pid tuning and interfacinf sensors with microcontrollers like arduino, stm32f407 discovery
 - 💞️ I’m looking to collaborate on project to innovate things
 - 📫 How to reach me 9821825820